 Documentation and reporting.
-Between 01 January 2021 to end June 2022, the ICRC Myanmar delegation has recorded 613 feedback cases across Myanmar, 563 of which have been resolved and 50 cases remain open for resolution.
-Feedback was received through the hotlines, through field officer's mobile phone and field visits, letter, email and submission to suggestion boxes.
-The ICRC data management system shows disaggregated data for gender, age, ethnic group, disability, location and type of feedback.
-Almost 69% of cases were made by males during this period; 'request' constitutes the largest feedback type at 72% with 'complaints' making up 15% of the total.
-Through the existing feedback reporting on this statistical information is readily available.
+Between, the ICRC Myanmar delegation has recorded 689 feedback cases across Myanmar, 32% of which were from female stakeholders.
+Over 93% of cases have been resolved and remainder open for resolution.
+Feedback was received through the hotlines (74% of total), through field officer's mobile phone and field visits, letter, email, office visits and submission to suggestion boxes.
+The ICRC data management system shows disaggregated data for gender, age, ethnic group, disability, location and type of feedback. 'request' constitutes the largest feedback type at 76% with 'complaints' making up 10% of the total.
+Through the existing feedback reporting this statistical information is readily available.